 The Ultimate Bath Detox

 The cliché about putting the oxygen mask on yourself first is a cliché because it has to be repeated so strenuously, and so often.
-Giving to others is nourishing, absolutely, but it is the moment of self-nourishment that enables all the rest: Before we can finish that work project, cut up whatever’s in the fridge and put it on a wood board for everyone else to eat (thank you Kitchen Healer for best advice ever), or even cross another present off of our to-buy lists—we need a minute (okay, 40 minutes) for ourselves.
+Giving to others is nourishing, absolutely, but it is the moment of self-nourishment that enables all the rest: Before we can finish that work project, cut up whatever’s in the fridge and put it on a wood board for everyone else to eat, or even cross another present off of our to-buy lists—we need a minute (okay, 40 minutes) for ourselves.
 A bathtub and time are the primary ingredients, to which we’ve added some amazing plant-based, totally nontoxic, super-rejuvenating miracle products we love, all in service of pressing the pause button—and, as we emerge replenished, detoxified, moisturized, and even glowy, pressing the full reset.
 The active treatment time is 40 minutes or so, but set aside about an hour all told—it will feel (blissfully) much longer.